Deepakrathore8439/repo-demo/README.md

 # repo-demo
 This is a my first git repository
 <br>
-author - deepak rathore ji
+author - deepak rathore sahab ji